Desbeers/Chord-Provider/README.md

 I originally started learning Swift for macOS development and stayed with the language because I genuinely enjoy using it.

-I moved away from Apple platforms, but kept Swift.
+I moved away from Apple platforms, but kept using Swift.
 The language itself was never really the problem.

 And yes, my very first Swift course used Taylor Swift songs in many code examples, so that is how I accidentally learned about Taylor Swift and became a *real* Swifty :-D